 Web Historian does not advance the more sophisticated tracking technologies used by the most powerful actors in society.
 It does endeavor to give individuals more insight into some of the digital trace data they are creating.

 Can I use Web Historian to “spy” on the web browsing of other people?

 Only if you already have access to use the person’s computer and web browser.
-As explained in previous questions, Web Historian uses data that is on your computer and doesn’t use the internet at all unless you opt-in to the research project.
+As explained in previous questions, Web Historian uses data that is on your computer and doesn’t use the internet at all in the educaitonal edition, and in the community edition it only does so if you opt-in to the research project after reviewing your data.
 Web Historian does not give anyone access to browsing history information that they don’t already have access to through the history functions already within the browser (to see the data Web Historian uses on Chrome press Command+Y (Mac) or Control+Y (PC) or go to the menu History > Show Full History).